-The Money Advice and Rights Team (MART) continue to support The Promise by ensuring that the financial scaffolding is in place to support our care experienced young people (CEYP) with Social Security, money advice and budgeting.
-MART have two dedicated workers who are known to the CEYP community.
+The Money Advice and Rights Team (MART) continue to support The Promise by ensuring that the financial scaffolding is in place to support our care experienced young people with Social Security, money advice and budgeting.
+MART have two dedicated workers who are known to the community.
 They attend the monthly Aftercare Drop in.
 This gives an opportunity for young people to discuss any benefit/debt issues they may have.
-In the financial year 23/24 28 CEYP were supported to make £65K of financial gains.
+In the financial year 23/24, 28 care experienced young people were supported to make £65K of financial gain.